Police search for suspect who shot and killed man in Renton

-Police are searching for a shooter who allegedly killed a man in a Renton parking lot Tuesday afternoon, officials said.
+Police are searching for a shooter who killed a man in a Renton parking lot Tuesday afternoon, officials said.

 Officers responded to the 100 block of Rainier Avenue South around 1:41 p.m. and found an unresponsive man sitting in the driver’s seat of a white vehicle, Renton police said in a statement.
 Witnesses said they saw a man fire several shots into the car.